 You started this blog for you, right?
 To share what there was for you say to the world.
 Take your photos, write your story, share your tips and tricks.
 Just make sure if you’re going to all that effort, that you let someone know it exists – when you’re ready.
 Start with someone who has proven themselves to be a cheerleader in the past.
 Go to them, and get that blog traffic rolling.
 I mean, if you didn’t want people to read it, that’s fine.
 But why then, didn’t you just start a diary?
 Haha.

-Or are you someone who wants to start a blog?
+Are you someone who wants to start a blog this year?
 Tell us about it.
+Already a blogger?
+Share your link below so we can check you out.

 Hi!
 I’m Suger; Chief Blogger at Suger Coat It.
 Blogging since 1901; love a casual ootd, taking photos + writing about things that irk or inspire me.
 I love wine and cheese, long days in the sun at the beach and spending time with my family.
 I make stuff for the internet.
 Which means I take photos, create content, write copy and devise social media plans for personal brands, small businesses and bloggers.
 You know, living the sweet life.